 The quality of the DNA will depend on the collection and storage of the samples .
 It is therefore important to follow the instructions of the laboratory in order to ensure that you receive results.

 Accredited laboratories meet the requirements relating to the analysis process, management of resources and equipment, impartiality and confidentiality of information.
-For a DNA test with grandparents, the laboratory must have ISO 17025 accreditation .
+For a DNA test with grandparents, the laboratory must have an ISO 17025 accreditation .

 The results are presented in the form of a table: